1972 through 1973

 10-2-72, source 1

-Presentation 1972 (Patriot), The Campaign (Tarantura), Dancing Days (Aphrodite Studios & Silver Shadow), Eastern Front (Great Dane), Led Zeppelin is My Brother (Empress Valley), Live In Japan 1972 (LSD), & No Use Greco (Tarantura)
+Budokan 1972 1st Night (no label, 4cd & 2cd issues), The Campaign (Tarantura), Dancing Days (Aphrodite Studios & Silver Shadow), Eastern Front (Great Dane), Led Zeppelin is My Brother (Empress Valley), Live In Japan 1972 (LSD), No Use Greco (Tarantura), & Presentation 1972 (Patriot)

-Of these eight titles, only Empress Valley is not entirely from source one.
-For the other seven, musically speaking, they all are complete and sound very good.
+Of these nine titles, only Empress Valley is not entirely from source one.
+For the other eight, musically speaking, they all are complete and sound very good.

-Patriot claims to be the complete tape from the master reels, and it is the most complete release of this tape.
+Patriot claims to be the complete tape from the master reels, and no other title offers more content.

 The two Tarantura's are almost completely identical.
 The later issued version (Campaign) has a different edit after Whole Lotta Love.
 The LSD is almost completely identical to the Tarantura.
 These three titles are missing a few seconds between songs.
 Their sound is mostly similar, being a little muffled and occasionally unbalanced.
 LSD's sound is a little louder.